-ID Measure/requirements Resources needed When to be implemented Responsibility Reference The surface water quality monitoring program will be carried out during the pre-construction, construction, and operational stages of the project.
-During operation SWM17 A water quality monitoring program will be developed as part of the SWMP and will be carried out prior to, during and following construction.
+ID Measure/requirements Resources needed When to be implemented Responsibility Reference observe any changes in surface water quality that may be attributable to the project and inform appropriate management responses.
+The surface water quality monitoring program will be carried out during the pre-construction, construction, and operational stages of the project.
+During construction During operation Advisor SWM17 A water quality monitoring program will be developed as part of the SWMP and will be carried out prior to, during and following construction.
 WQM Program Prior to construction During construction Senior Environmental Advisor Project Environmental Consultant W4 Amendment Report SWM18 For water quality samples collected for laboratory analysis, QA/QC will include the collection of one field blank and one field duplicate per sampling event.
 Water quality records During construction Senior Environmental Advisor Best practice SWM20 Monitoring shall be undertaken in accordance with the Environmental Protection Authority Approved Methods for the Sampling and Analysis of Water Pollutants in NSW (2022).
 All laboratory analyses are to be undertaken at a National Association of Testing Authorities (NATA) accredited laboratory.
 Samples are to be submitted appropriately i.e. under Chain of Custody, documentation, within the holding times and with appropriate preservation.
-Water quality records COC documents During construction Senior Environmental Advisor Best practice SWM21 Field data sheets will be used to record visual observations of potential pollutants and contaminants along with site details, sampling details, sampling conditions and details of samples collected.
-Environmental inspection records During construction Senior Environmental Advisor Best practice
+Water quality records COC documents During construction Senior Environmental Advisor Best practice SWM21 Field data sheets will be used to record visual observations of potential Environmental During Senior Best